 Professor Freilich was a Senior Analyst at the Israel Ministry of Defense, policy adviser to a cabinet minister, delegate at the Israeli Mission to the UN and executive director of two non-profits.
 He has appeared as a commentator for ABC, NBC, CNN, NPR, El-Jazeera and various US, Israeli and foreign radio and TV stations.
 He has been quoted in the NY Times, Washington Post and other media and published numerous articles and op-eds on a variety of Middle Eastern issues.

 Born in New York, he immigrated to Israel in his teens.
-He lives in Hod Hasharon and teaches in the US each year during the spring semester.
+He lives in Hod Hasharon and teaches in the US each year during the fall semester.